bennyrubin/bennyrubin.github.io/aboutme.md

 The best way to contact me is my email at the bottom of the webpage.

 Outside of work I enjoy
-- Travel
+### Travel
-    - Try to embed a google map of the places I've been
+- I enjoy backpacking and exploring new cities
 - Always looking for more opportunities to see the world

-- Hiking
+### Hiking
-- Soccer
+- My favorite places I have hiked are Yosemite, Zion, and Swiss Alps

-- Cooking
+### Cooking
-    - I cook a lot of vegetarian food and also like to bake
+- I love to cook and try new recipes!
+Lately I have been experimenting with a lot of Indian cuisine.

-- Reading
+### Reading
-    - My favorite books are The unbearable lightness of being, The 3 body problem, and a Gentleman in Moscow
+- My favorite books are The Unbearable lightness of Being, The 3 Body Problem, and A Gentleman In Moscow

+### Soccer
+- I have been playing soccer my whole life.
+Since quitting playing competitively in high school, I play pickup with my friends and intramural at school.